Iurii-B/DevOps_school_diploma/README.md

 ## Diploma project for EPAM DevOps Internship #20

 A light-weight Python/Flask application with MariaDB database.
-It requests Covid19 world-wide statistics via API (https://covidtracker.bsg.ox.ac.uk/about-api), stores it in the database and presents to the user.
+It gets Covid19 world-wide statistics via API (https://covidtracker.bsg.ox.ac.uk/about-api), stores it in the database and displays on the web page.

 CI/CD pipeline and IaC approach are implemented.